eisascience/eisascience.github.io/README.md

 2018 - Current   __Computational Biologist, Reproductive biology - RA__, Lab of Donald F. Conrad Ph.D. - Reproductive Genetics, ONPRC-OHSU.
 - Identified pathological genomic signatures that distinguished clinical differences in male infertility.
-- Designed scRNASeq experiments to address specific hypotheses with mice models.
+- Designed scRNASeq experiments to address specific hypotheses with mouse models.
 - Implemented and modified per need, current and emerging computational biology and bioinformatics algorithms
 - Collaborated with other scientists, physicians, and engineers focused on scientific discoveries and the invention of technologies.